redhat-developer/vscode-quarkus/README.md

 Default is `warning`.
 * `quarkus.tools.validation.syntax.severity` : Validation severity for Quarkus property syntax checking.
 Default is `error`.
+* `quarkus.tools.validation.required.severity` : Validation severity for required Quarkus properties.
+Default is `none`.
 * `quarkus.tools.validation.unknown.severity` : Validation severity for unknown Quarkus properties.
 Default is `warning`.
 * `quarkus.tools.validation.unknown.excluded` : Array of properties to ignore for unknown Quarkus properties validation.
 Patterns can be used ('*' = any string, '?' = any character).
 Default is `[]`.

-Since 1.1.0:
-* `quarkus.tools.alwaysShowWelcomePage` : Determines whether to show the welcome page on extension startup.
-* `quarkus.tools.formatting.surroundEqualsWithSpaces` : Insert spaces around the equals sign when formatting the application.properties file.
-Default is `false`.
-* `quarkus.tools.validation.required.severity` : Validation severity for required Quarkus properties.
-Default is `none`.

 Since 1.3.0:
 * `quarkus.tools.codeLens.urlCodeLensEnabled` : Enable/disable the URL code lenses for REST services.
 Default is`true`.
+* `quarkus.tools.starter.showExtensionDescriptions`: Determines whether to show the Quarkus extension descriptions when selecting Quarkus extensions.
+Default is `true`.

 ## Articles